ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 ## Non-Interactive Plotting

 Some Slurm jobs performing non-interactive plotting may require a virtual X-server, such as [CASA plotMS](/astronomy/astronomy_software#casa-plotms).
-This can by achived wrapping your script within xvfb, using the following syntax (e.g. within a sbatch script):
+This can be achieved by wrapping your script within xvfb, using the following syntax (e.g. within a sbatch script):

 ```bash
 srun singularity exec /idia/software/containers/casa-6.5.0-modular.sif xvfb-run -a python my-plotms-script.py